timothycrosley/concentration/README.md

     pip3 install concentration

-    # Or if pip is already set to use Python 3
+Or, if pip is already set to use Python 3

     pip install concentration

+Or, if you wanted concentration installed and ran in an isolated environment, consider using [pipx](https://github.com/pipxproject/pipx):

+    pipx run concentration

 Using Concentration